 Professional landscaping: $100–$200 per hour

-If you have an older pool and are considering removing or remodeling it, know that each approach has its own set of advantages, disadvantages, and associated costs.
+If you have an older pool, you might consider whether to remove or remodel it.
+Know that each approach has its advantages, disadvantages, and associated costs.

 Removing a pool involves demolishing and extracting the existing structure, followed by filling and landscaping the area.
 Depending on your needs, you can do a full or partial removal.

-The upside is that removal eliminates ongoing expenses related to pool upkeep, such as maintenance, chemicals, filtration, and repairs.
+Pool removal eliminates ongoing expenses related to upkeep, such as maintenance, chemicals, filtration, and repairs.
 It also gives you back usable outdoor space for other purposes, like gardening, a bigger patio, or a play area.

 On the other hand, pool removal can be expensive, with full removal costing double the average cost of a partial removal.
 The process is also time-consuming and can take several days to complete, depending on the pool size and the complexity of the job.
 Removing a pool can decrease the value of your property in some circumstances, such as when the pool you’re removing is in good condition or pools are common in your neighborhood.